Rescue Squadrons Unite and Strengthen Interoperability During REFORPAC

-Airmen assigned to the Japan Air Self-Defense Force (JASDF) Air Rescue Wing, the U.S. Air National Guard 102nd Rescue Squadron, and the 130th Rescue Squadron participate in a cross-unit static display and capability exchange in order to strengthen combined capability during exercise Resolute Force Pacific (REFORPAC) 2025 at Misawa Air Base, Japan, July 15, 2025.
-REFORPAC enhances interoperability, strengthens our militaries, and demonstrate our collective commitment to maintaining regional stability.
-(U.S. Air Force photo by Airman 1st Class Koby Mitchell)
+MISAWA AIR BASE, Japan – Airmen of the Japan Air Self-Defense Force (JASDF) Air Rescue Wing, the U.S. Air National Guard 102nd Rescue Squadron, and the 130th Rescue Squadron came together for a cross-unit static display and capability exchange during exercise Resolute Force Pacific (REFORPAC) 2025 at Misawa Air Base, Japan, July 15, 2025.

+The event featured aircraft from both nations, including a JASDF UH-60J helicopter and U-125A search-and-rescue coordination aircraft, as well as a U.S. Air Force HC-130J Combat King II from the 102nd Rescue Squadron.

+“The goal of the capabilities briefing and aircraft tours was to enable partner nation integration and foster mutual understanding among our rescue squadrons,” said U.S. Air Force Tech.
+Sgt.
+Richard “Caillou” Conner, 130th Rescue Squadron HC-130J rescue loadmaster.
+“This lays the groundwork for future collaboration in the INDOPACOM area, which is a part of our unit’s mission.”

 |Date Taken: